 What we will do…

-A complete forestry assessment will be carried out to provide the information required by The Highland Council and to provide all the necessary advice and information, including a complete assessment of the growing stock and the volume of timber that would need to be felled, as required for the Environmental Impact Assessment.
+A complete forestry assessment will be carried out to provide the information required by The Highland Council and Scottish Forestry and to provide all the necessary advice and information, including a complete assessment of the growing stock and the volume of timber that would need to be felled, as required for the Environmental Impact Assessment.

 - Consideration of important viewpoints such as Dunnet Head and seeking to reduce the horizontal extent of the proposed Development;